99codes/laravel-meeting/README.md

 The package will automatically register itself.

-You can use the `meeting:install` command to publish the migrations and use `--config` if you also want toublish the config file.
+You can use the `meeting:install` command to publish the migrations and use `--config` if you also want to publish the config file.

 ```bash
 php artisan meeting:install --config